pwncollege/linux-luminarium/terminal-multiplexing/find-session/DESCRIPTION.md

 ```

 The identifiers of the sessions are the PID of each respective screen process, a dot, and the name of the screen session.
-To attach to a specific one, you use its or its PID by giving it as an argument to `screen -r`.
+To attach to a specific one, you use its name or its PID by giving it as an argument to `screen -r`.

 ```console
 hacker@dojo:~$ screen -r goodwork